 Like elsewhere in America, most people in Vallejo use a private automobile to get to work.
 But notably, a substantial number of Vallejo‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Vallejo citizens is a little higher than the average for US cities and towns: 24.44% of adults in Vallejo have at least a bachelor's degree.
+The percentage of people in Vallejo who are college-educated is somewhat higher than the average US community of 21.84%: 25.55% of adults in Vallejo have at least a bachelor's degree.

 The per capita income in Vallejo in 2010 was $28,368, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $113,472 for a family of four.
 However, Vallejo contains both very wealthy and poor people as well.